 There are three clinical variants

-- Single, circumscribed, rounded or oval lesion – commonest form
+- Single, circumscribed, rounded or oval lesion – the commonest form

 - Segmental (dermatomal) nevus depigmentosus

-- Systematized form with whorls or streaks predominantly in unilateral fashion.
+- Systematized form with whorls or streaks predominantly in a unilateral fashion.
 Resembles hypomelanosis of Ito

 Types Based on Size

 Lesion is <10 cm.
 It is the most common localized depigmentation seen in healthy newborns.
 May be confused with nevus anemicus

 Lesion is >10 cm.
 It develops during early childhood and presents with a checkerboard or a linear pattern.
 It should be differentiated from segmental vitiligo.

 Cause and pathogenesis of nevus depigmentosus are not fully understood.
 Light microscopy shows either a normal number or a decreased number of melanocytes.

 On electron microscopy, a large reduction in the number of melanosomes and aggregated melanosomes is visible.